ibelar/atk4-wp/readme.md

 ##Using the sample plugin

-This plugin use different components of WordPress: an admin page and sub page, meta boxes, widget and shortcode.
+This plugin use different WordPress components: admin pages with main and sub menu items, meta boxes, widget and shortcodes.
-It also changes the WordPress database by adding an event table that meta boxes and widget uses.
+It also updates the WordPress database by adding an event table.
+Event data information will also be display in meta boxes and widget view.
-It is a good sample to show you how to integrate Agile Toolkit views within WordPress.
+It is a good sample to demonstrate on how to integrate Agile Toolkit views within WordPress.

 More information on using the sample here: [atk4wp-sample](https://github.com/ibelar/atk4wp-sample)